 These are the settings we used to test these headphones.
 Our results are only valid when using these settings.

 The JBL CLUB PRO Plus have good noise isolation.
 Thanks to their ANC feature, they do a fair job blocking out bass-heavy background noises like bus and plane engines.
-They perform better with higher-frequency sounds, so you shouldn't really hear the sounds of coworkers chatting nearby or the hum of a nearby AC unit.
+They perform better with higher-frequency sounds, meaning you won't hear the sounds of coworkers chatting nearby or the hum of a nearby AC unit.
 However, their ANC performs very similarly to their passive capabilities in the mid and treble ranges.
+If you're looking for JBL in-ears with a better noise isolation performance, it's worth considering the JBL Live Pro 2 TWS True Wireless instead.

 The JBL CLUB PRO Plus have an outstanding leakage performance.
 They don't leak a lot of sound, and escaping audio sounds very thin, so you can listen to music at high volumes without really disturbing those around you.